 Nichole Rich, PhD

-Dr. Rich brings a great deal of experience to her role at Ashford, having taught in the public school systems in Massachusetts for eight years before moving into administration and serving as a director and principal.
+Dr. Rich brings a great deal of experience to her role at Ashford, having taught in the public school systems in Massachusetts for eight years before moving into administration, where she served as an early childhood director for four years and principal for three years.
 Prior to her role at Ashford, Dr. Rich travelled around the United States providing professional development workshops for incorporating yoga and music into classrooms to maximize learning and brain development in children.